dadrian/dadrian.io/content/blog/posts/roll-your-own-crypto.md

 isn't a requirement, but it certainly can be part of a path to becoming a cryptographer.
 Cryptography is also a broad enough field that you could be perfectly competent at understanding and implementing certain things, and not others.
-I consider myself reasonably confident at working with secure transports, PKI, identity, and authentication, but I know almost nothing about zero-knowledge proofs or post-quantum cryptography.
+I consider myself reasonably competent at working with secure transports, PKI, identity, and authentication, but I know almost nothing about zero-knowledge proofs or post-quantum cryptography.